StudyCrew/StudyCrew/README.md

 If you have to create a new component, please study existing components so these are kept consistent with the rest of the project.

 If you are unsure about anything, just ask!
 We are more than happy to help and would love to have you are part of the community. 😊

+## Creating Issues
+We encourage you to report bugs or suggest enhancements by creating a new issue.
+To help us address your issue efficiently, please follow these steps:
+1. Before creating a new issue, check if it has already been reported or discussed.
+2. Provide all relevant information and write a clear, descriptive title.
+You can take inspiration from existing issues.

 ## Developer Hours